[Sorry - I am partially dyslectic and Word Press does not have a spell or grammar checker but we will get it right sooner or later - maybe] .

 Now just try and get you head around that statement because I cannot.

-Soon after that email was sent Kennedy attempted to explain that statement at two meetings but was “laughed out of court”
+Soon after that email was sent Kennedy attempted to explain that statement at two well attended meetings but was “laughed out of court”

 FIVE RING CIRCUS by Justin Peters of SLATE